Fujifilm X-T30 vs Panasonic L1

 It is notable that the X-T30 offers wifi support, while the L1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the L1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the L1 was succeeded by the Panasonic L10.
+Both the X-T30 and the L1 have been discontinued, but can regularly be found used on eBay.
+The L1 was replaced by the Panasonic L10, while the X-T30 was followed by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-T30 better than the Panasonic L1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.